TES5Edit/fopdoc/FO3/Records.md

 Name | Type | Info
 -----|------|-----
 decompSize | uint32 | Size of the decompressed data.
-compData | uint8[ dataSize - 4 ] | Collection of fields compressed using [zlib](http://zlib.net/).
+compData | uint8[ dataSize - 4 ] | Collection of subrecords compressed using [zlib](http://zlib.net/).

-## Field Format
+## Subrecord Format

 Name | Type | Info
 -----|------|-----
-type | char[4] | Field type.
+type | char[4] | Subrecord type.
-dataSize | uint16 | Size of the data, unless the preceding field has the type `XXXX`, in which case this will be `0` and the size of the data field will be given by the preceding field's data, interpreted as a 32-bit unsigned integer. data | uint8[dataSize] | The format of the data depends on the field type and the type of the record containing it.
+dataSize | uint16 | Size of the data, unless the preceding subrecord has the type `XXXX`, in which case this will be `0` and the size of the data field will be given by the preceding subrecord's data, interpreted as a 32-bit unsigned integer. data | uint8[dataSize] | The format of the data depends on the subrecord type and the type of the record containing it.